Donations

 Lead investigator Dr. Shaine Morris

-Georgia Tech and Emory University in Atlanta are developing a humanized VEDS mouse model to advance research on collagen and aneurysm-related diseases.
+Developing a humanized VEDS mouse model to advance research on inherited vascular collagen diseases.

 Lead investigator Dr. W. Robert Taylor